-Now in 2022, the House, by way of Delegate Luke Clippinger, has introduced a measure to put the issue of legalizing recreational marijuana on the ballot for the 2022 General Election.
-The bill, HB1, which seeks to put a constitutional amendment on the ballot, was formally introduced today (January 12) and has been referred to the Judiciary Committee, which Clippinger chairs.
+In 2022, the House, by way of Delegate Luke Clippinger, introduced a measure to put the issue of legalizing recreational marijuana on the ballot for the 2022 General Election.
+The bill, HB1, which sought to put a constitutional amendment on the ballot, was formally introduced on January 12, 2022, and was referred to the Judiciary Committee, which Clippinger chaired.
 If passed in the legislature, the big question would go on the ballot: “Do you favor the legalization of adult use, recreational cannabis in Maryland?”

 In November 2022, Maryland voters approved a referendum to legalize marijuana.

 Legislation introduced into the 2023 Legislative Session passed in both houses and was signed by Governor Wes Moore in May 2023.

 As of July 1, 2023, possession and use of small amounts of cannabis and cannabis products will be legal for individuals at least 21 years old.